-I’ve always been obsessed with food.
+I’ve always been obsessed with food, you might even call it a food addiction.

 I just love tucking into a tasty, tree-ripened nectarine, a scoop of freshly churned, creamy hazelnut gelato, a sweet, honey chai tea, a Wild Women On Top chocolate chip cookie or a buckini bar.